-There are locks and dams located on the Monongahela, Allegheny and Ohio rivers, in and near Pittsburgh.
+Pennsylvania’s locks and dams are located on the Monongahela, Allegheny and Ohio rivers, in and near Pittsburgh.

-The locks in Pennsylvania are built and maintained by the U.S Army Corps of Engineers, and provide a means for passing vessels to navigate through the dams.
+Pennsylvania’s locks and dams are built and maintained by the U.S Army Corps of Engineers, and provide a means for passing vessels to navigate through the dams.

 Entering and Exiting Pennsylvania’s Locks

 When entering or exiting a lock the lockmaster is in control, and will provide a visual or audible signal for your boat to enter using a horn or light system.
 Boats will enter the lock in the following order, based on boat type, in order to maintain safe and efficient passage: